 Covers theories and current topics in research on issues central to aging and the chronic conditions of aging (including dementia).
 Students apply and integrate their learning through assignments and the Living Lab held off campus at the Ontario Shores Centre for Mental Health Sciences.
-Prerequisite: 12.0 university credits; 75% or higher in PSYC 2018H and 2019H (or in 2016H and 2017H); and one of PSYC 2550H or 2500H.
+Prerequisite: 12.0 university credits; 75% or higher in PSYC 2018H and 2019H; and one of PSYC 2550H or 2500H.
 Offered only at Trent University Durham - GTA.